blakeblackshear/frigate/docs/docs/configuration/index.md

   # Enables dynamic contrast improvement.
 This should help improve night detections at the cost of making motion detection more sensitive
   # for daytime.
   improve_contrast: False
+  # Optional: Delay when updating camera motion through MQTT from ON -> OFF (default: shown below).
+  mqtt_off_delay: 30

 # Optional: Record configuration
 # NOTE: Can be overridden at the camera level
 record:
   # Optional: Enable recording (default: shown below)
   # WARNING: If recording is disabled in the config, turning it on via
   #          the UI or MQTT later will have no effect.
   # WARNING: Frigate does not currently support limiting recordings based
   #          on available disk space automatically.
 If using recordings,